-For optimum data flow control it is often desirable to divide the buffer memory into smaller "protected" segments.
-The Buffer Manager provides the option to configure the RAM Data Buffer into 64K byte data segments on 64K byte address boundaries.
-The data segment is designated by the two or four most significant RAM Address bits.
+For optimum data flow control, it is often desirable to divide the buffer memory into smaller 'protected' segments.
+The Buffer Manager provides the option to configure the RAM data buffer into programmable data segments on segment address boundaries.
+The segment size is programmable in Register 56H.
+The data segment is designated by the upper RAM address bits.

-This buffer Segmentation Mode is enabled by setting the ENABLE BUFFER SEGMENTATION Bit (Register 52H, Bit 0).
-In this mode after a buffer memory transfer is completed, only the address pointer lower and middle bytes are incremented.
-Consequently, the lower and middle bytes of the address pointers would roll over to 0000H without any change to the address pointer upper two bits which designate the segment.
+This buffer segmentation is always enabled.
+In this mode, after a buffer memory transfer is completed, only the lower bits of the address pointer corresponding to segment size are incremented.
+Consequently, the lower address bits of the address pointer would roll over to 0, without any change to the address pointer upper bits that designate the segment.